 Pictures: Major Bromley VC / Memorial Stone and Plaque / Sergeant-at-Mace, Peter White, leading the Mayor of Seaford, Councillor Dave Argent; High Sheriff, Juliet Smith; No 2 Seaford Platoon Army Cadet; Lord Lieutenant, Peter Field and Mrs Margaret Field.

 Pictures: Two minute’s silence in memory of Major Bromley VC / Major Bromley’s family members.

-All photos courtesy of East Sussex County Council.
+All photos from of East Sussex County Council